stuart-knock/myth2kodi/doc/CONFIGURE.md

 *movies*  are recordings recognised as being a movie; and *shows* are recordings that aren't recognised -- which when everything else is working correctly means one-off things like news or sports events.
-`MoveDir` -- Default directory to move recorded TV episodes to.
+`MoveDir` -- *Default directory to move recorded TV episodes to.*
-`PrimaryMovieDir` -- Default directory to move recorded movies to.
+`PrimaryMovieDir` -- *Default directory to move recorded movies to.*
-`PrimaryShowDir` -- Default directory to move recorded shows to.
+`PrimaryShowDir` -- *Default directory to move recorded shows to.*
-`DBHostName` -- The IP address or name of the server for MythTV Database.
+`DBHostName` -- *The IP address or name of the server for MythTV Database.*
-`MySQLuser` -- MySQL user name
+`MySQLuser` -- *MySQL user name*
-`MySQLpass` -- MySQL password
+`MySQLpass` -- *MySQL password*
-`DBPin` -- The database pin for the MythTV database.
+`DBPin` -- *The database pin for the MythTV database.*
-`MySQLMythDb` -- MythTV database name.
+`MySQLMythDb` -- *MythTV database name.*

-You'll also ideally want to set:
+You'll also ideally want to make sure you have correctly set:
-`GuideDataType` -- Specifies the method for processing the guide data found in your MythTV-DB.
+`GuideDataType` -- *Specifies the method for processing the guide data found in your MythTV-DB.*
-correctly.
-Even if it wasn't originally written for the purpose, one of the existing options will hopefully work for your guide data-source.
-If not then you may need to make your own processing function by modifying one of the existing ones.
+Even if it wasn't originally written for the purpose, one of the existing `GuideDataType` options will hopefully work for your guide data-source.
+If not then you may need to make your own processing function by modifying one of the existing ones. (*WARNING: that's how I fell down the rabbit hole...*)

 If you `Enable` Kodi notification (it is by default), then it is essential to set:
-`KODIIPs` -- IP-Address and port for KODI Notifications.
+`KODIIPs` -- IP-Address and port for KODI Notifications, you will also need to add
+             username and password if you have enabled these in Kodi.

 ## Optional Extras
 There are a number other parameters that can be used to Enable, Disable